jchristi/syndicat/README.md

 A few features that *may* be implemented in the future:

 * full article fetching
-* find hidden feeds (by guessing common feed URL patterns)
+* find hidden feeds (by guessing common feed URL patterns) - DONE
 * embedded [spritzing](http://spritzinc.com/) for fast, easy article reading.
   Doesn't work well for articles with tables or images (See also: [Glance](https://github.com/Miserlou/Glance), [Squirt](https://github.com/cameron/squirt))